-In skip mode, the downward slope of the V{FB} ripple is almost the same whether the external circuit of the skip mode when both the HS-FET and LS-FET are off.
+In skip mode, the downward slope of the $V{FB}$ ripple is almost the same whether the external ramp is used or not.
+Fig.9 shows the simplified circuit of the skip mode when both the HS-FET and LS-FET are off.